 Before the inspection we sent Care Quality Commission comment cards to the practice for patients to complete to tell us about their experience of the practice.
-We collected 44 completed cards and spoke to 4 patients.
+We collected 11 completed cards and spoke to 3 patients.
 These provided a positive view of the services the practice provides.
 All of the patients commented that the quality of care was very good.
-Some patients commented that the dentists were respectful, treatment was explained clearly and the staff were caring and put them at ease.
-They also said that the reception staff were always helpful and efficient and the practice was very clean and tidy.

-We carried out an announced comprehensive inspection on 4th August 2015 as part of our planned inspection of all dental practices.
+We carried out an announced comprehensive inspection on 13 October 2015 as part of our planned inspection of all dental practices.
 The inspection took place over one day and was carried out by a lead inspector who was also a dental specialist adviser.